Why a Structured GLP-1 Doctor Visit Report Matters

 - Top 3 decisions or questions for the clinician

 Limit the main page to 3–5 bullet insights and 2–3 clinician questions.
-Attach detailed exports (dose CSV, symptom table, weight chart, site log) as appendices.
+Attach detailed backups (spreadsheet, symptom table screenshot, weight chart image, site‑log screenshot) as appendices.
 This preserves clarity while making raw data available if needed.

 A four‑element decision‑ready template — timeline, trend snapshot, context window, and top decisions — reduces meeting time and keeps the discussion focused (Velto GLP‑1 Doctor Visit Data Guide).